Suboccipital headache Moving away from nerve blocks and getting results from ligament repair and treatment of muscle spasms

-In this article, Ross Hauser, MD will discuss Prolotherapy treatment for Suboccipital headache
+In this article, Ross Hauser, MD will discuss Prolotherapy treatment for Suboccipital headache.

-Another new study (December 2017) in the Journal of manipulative and physiological therapeutics brings together observations from previous studies and clinical outcomes to suggest that cervical spinal manipulations that help “unfreeze,” or move the neck about, would help eliminate pressure in the muscles and neck and thereby reduce or alleviate Suboccipital headache.(2)
+Another study (December 2017) in the Journal of manipulative and physiological therapeutics brings together observations from previous studies and clinical outcomes to suggest that cervical spinal manipulations that help “unfreeze,” or move the neck about, would help eliminate pressure in the muscles and neck and thereby reduce or alleviate Suboccipital headache.(2)

 As we have documented in our research and discussed in our articles on Over Manipulation Syndrome, when the ligaments are exposed to continued stress, they will slowly stretch.
-Repeated stretching such as from excessive high velocity manipulations will cause them to elongate and deform.
+Repeated stretching such as from excessive high-velocity manipulations will cause them to elongate and deform.
 The stretched out cervical and capsular ligaments of the spine will cause instability of the spine.
 When this goes on for too long, the ligaments stretch to the point of no return, and are unable to hold the vertebrae in place.
 The vertebrae shift and start to cause pain and other symptoms of spinal instability.

 You can see how this could lead to a pattern of even more manipulations, because the vertebrae are now shifting more frequently.
 But manipulations at this point will only make things worse.
 The attempt at realignment with manipulations will not hold, but will stretch the ligaments further, potentiating the symptoms of over-manipulation syndrome.

 Suboccipital muscle spasm and the path towards nerve blocks

 When a patient comes in with headache and neck pain related to the base of the skull we see on examination the hallmark finding of tenderness in the suboccipital muscles.

 The function of the suboccipital muscles is underrated, which is confusing because these four fine-tuning muscles are vital in stabilizing the position of the head by helping provide stability in the upper cervical region.